cchitsiang/awesome-stars/topics.md

 ## ubuntu

 - [piku/piku](https://github.com/piku/piku) - The tiniest PaaS you've ever seen.
 Piku allows you to do git push deployments to your own servers.
-- [GetPublii/Publii](https://github.com/GetPublii/Publii) - Publii is a desktop-based CMS for Windows, Mac and Linux that makes creating static websites fast and hassle-free, even for beginners.
+- [GetPublii/Publii](https://github.com/GetPublii/Publii) - The most intuitive Static Site CMS designed for SEO-optimized and privacy-focused websites.
 - [DragonComputer/Dragonfire](https://github.com/DragonComputer/Dragonfire) - the open-source virtual assistant for Ubuntu based Linux distributions
 - [FabrizioBrancati/SwiftyBot](https://github.com/FabrizioBrancati/SwiftyBot) - How to create a Telegram, Facebook Messenger, and Google Assistant bot with Swift using Vapor on Linux and macOS.
 - [sachinchoolur/lightgallery-desktop](https://github.com/sachinchoolur/lightgallery-desktop) - A modern, electron and nodejs based image viewer for Mac, Windows and Linux.